anson-vandoren/ansonvandoren.com/content/posts/broken-calculator.md

     return n + lsb_ones + msb_vals
 ```

-Since we've already gotten what we needed from the `n` LSBs of the index, just shift it right by `n` bits to get at the MSBs that we care about.
+Since we've already gotten what we needed from the $n$ LSBs of the index, just shift it right by $n$ bits to get at the MSBs that we care about.
 No special conversion needed after that - we're still just treating it as an integer.

-Finally, the answer to the question of life, the universe, and everything (or at least this LeetCode puzzle) is simply the sum of the 2's exponent, the sum of the `n` LSB "1" values, and the number represented by the leftover MSBs.
+Finally, the answer to the question of life, the universe, and everything (or at least this LeetCode puzzle) is simply the sum of the 2's exponent, the sum of the $n$ LSB "1" values, and the number represented by the leftover MSBs.

 Crazy, right?